Netnod’s IXP Architecture

 MAC addresses

 The ports on the peering LAN will be configured to allow only the connected customers' interface-MAC-addresses.
 The MAC addresses of the customer's interfaces need to be provided to Netnod in advance.
-In case of a change in the customer's hardware, Netnod need to be notified at least one full working day in advance.
+In case of a change in the customer's hardware, Netnod needs to be notified at least one full working day in advance.

 IP addresses

-The amount of IP addresses needed for each customer depends on two things: if the exchange is Redundant and the MTU/VLAN setup on the peering LAN.
+The amount of IP addresses needed for each customer depends on two things: if the exchange is redundant and the MTU/VLAN setup on the peering LAN.

 Netnod will assign and distribute IP addresses to the connected customers.